Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/rules-engine/rules-engine-details.md

 ## File format

-Rules and their associated assets are delivered as a standard ZIP archive, which uses the following format:

-- `/rules.json`
-- `/assets/`
-  - `(asset)`
-  - `(asset)`

-The `rules.json` consists of a root-level JSON object that contains the following elements:
+Rules are delivered as a standard ZIP archive, which contain a `rules.json` file inside.
+This file consists of a root-level JSON object that contains the following elements:

 | **Friendly name** | **Key** | **Type** | **Description** |
 | :--- | :--- | :--- | :--- |